BIGJRA/BIGJRA.github.io/rejuv.md

     -   Power-Up-Punch

 These mad lads did it - made Ledian half decent!
-It's punching moves hit 4 times, so… it's gonna get up to max attack quick or perhaps wear you down with priority Mach Punch!
+It's punching moves hit 4 times, so... it's gonna get up to max attack quick or perhaps wear you down with priority Mach Punch!
 Venus has a tough team, though almost entirely because of the team's synergy with the field.
 Many of Ledian, Luxray, and Steelix's moves can be boosted by the field, and since most